Market Updates

 • Make sure your approval matches today's market, not next year's hopes

-Even if federal policy becomes more favorable, California buyers will still be dealing with county-level price differences, local inventory shortages, and seller expectations that vary by neighborhood.
+Even if federal policy becomes more favorable, California buyers will still deal with county-level price differences, local inventory shortages, and seller expectations that vary by neighborhood.

-That is why broad housing news is helpful only when it gets translated into borrower-level decisions.
+That's why broad housing news only helps when it gets translated into borrower-level decisions:

 • Should you keep renting and wait?